 How to choose the best-looking credit card

-Beauty is in the eye of the beholder, so the best-looking card will always be a matter of personal preference.
-A metal credit card can add some pizzazz to your payments and impress your friends, while a brightly-colored card may stand out among the other options in your wallet.
+Beauty is in the eye of the beholder, so the best-looking credit card will always be a matter of personal preference.
+A metal credit card can add some pizazz to your payments and impress your friends, while a brightly-colored card may stand out among the other options in your wallet.
 Or, maybe the unique flair of a credit card with a personalized image might be just your style.

-But you should be careful not to choose a card based on looks alone.
+That said, you should be careful not to choose a card based on looks alone.
 Make sure that the best credit card for you aligns with your needs and spending habits.
 Be sure to consider:

-Many credit cards on the market have standard designs set by the issuer which may be to your taste or not, but there are some issuers that allow you to personalize your card with a custom image or design.
+Many top credit cards on the market have standard designs set by the issuer which may be to your taste or not, but there are some issuers that allow you to personalize your card with a custom image or design.
 No matter what, don’t select a card solely for its looks; make sure that whatever card you choose aligns with your habits and needs.
 Think of a beautiful design as simply the cherry on top.